Edward Athey

-Edward L. Athey (October 26, 1921 – February 28, 2010) was a sports coach and athletic director at Washington College.
+Edward Loraine Athey (October 26, 1921 – February 28, 2010) was a sports coach and athletic director at Washington College.
 His name was enshrined in the school's Hall of Fame on October 15, 1982.
 Athey was born in Moundsville, West Virginia but grew up and went to high school in Cumberland, Maryland.
 He died in Chestertown, Maryland, the home of Washington College.

 Playing career, education, and military service

 Athey was a three-sport athlete while he attended Washington College, having roles as the quarterback on the football team, a guard on the basketball team, and also an outfielder for the school's baseball team.
 The fall of 1942 going into the spring of 1943 was a very successful time for Athey as he was a member of the soccer, basketball, and baseball teams for the Shoremen.
 Although the archives for the soccer team only began in 1946, the 1942-43 basketball team went 14-4.
 Also, in the spring Ed Athey went 3–3 as an outfielder for the Shoremen baseball team.

 Athey's college career as a student and an athlete was interrupted when he enlisted in the United States Army Air Forces after the 1943 spring semester.
 He served as a flight instructor and later as a pilot in China, Burma, and India during World War II.
 His main line of duty included flights of C-47s of supply forces over the Himalaya Mountains to China.

 He returned to Washington College after serving in the war and earned his bachelor's degree in 1947.
 Upon graduation, he was awarded the Gold Pentagon, Clark-Porter Character Medal, and was named Best All-Around Athlete.